Published:

 Do I need a card terminal to accept TWINT at the food truck?

-No. For TWINT QR payments, you do not need a card terminal.
-You only need a printed QR code sticker, which you can create and order directly via the TWINT merchant portal or via a PSP such as Payrexx.
+No. You do not need a card terminal for TWINT QR payments.
+You only need a printed QR code sticker, which you can create and order directly via the TWINT merchant portal or via a PSP like Payrexx.

 See detailed answer